JNorrie12/PriceSearcher/README.md

     z = The id we'd like to search

     the instance p = Search.Json(...) follows the same format.
+The output is written to a file "output.json".

  # Technical Explanations
  price.py  contains classes for both the json search and csv search, which inherit from a base class 'Search'.